petebachant/UNH-RVAT-2D-OpenFOAM/README.md

 Acknowledgements
 ----------------
-Thanks to Boloar from the cfd-online forums for providing a nice example case to modify.
-Also thanks to vkrastev from the cfd-online forums for additional advice.
+Thanks to Boloar from the cfd-online forums for providing a nice example case on which to base this one.
+Also thanks to vkrastev for additional advice.